oauth2-proxy/oauth2-proxy/docs/docs/features/endpoints.md

 - /oauth2/callback - the URL used at the end of the OAuth cycle.
 The oauth app will be configured with this as the callback url.
 - /oauth2/userinfo - the URL is used to return user's email from the session in JSON format.
 - /oauth2/auth - only returns a 202 Accepted response or a 401 Unauthorized response; for use with the [Nginx `auth_request` directive](../configuration/integrations/nginx)
+- /oauth2/auth/sign_in - returns a 202 Accepted response when authenticated, or redirects to the sign-in flow when unauthenticated; for use with the [Traefik `ForwardAuth` middleware](../configuration/integrations/traefik)
 - /oauth2/static/\* - stylesheets and other dependencies used in the sign_in and error pages

 ### Sign out